grafana/mimir/docs/sources/architecture/alertmanager.md

 ## Multi-tenancy

 Multi-tenancy in the Mimir Alertmanager uses the tenant ID header as with all other Mimir services.
-Each tenant has their own isoalted alert routing configuration and Alertmanager UI.
+Each tenant has their own isolated alert routing configuration and Alertmanager UI.

+### Alertmanager UI

+The Mimir Alertmanager exposes the same web UI as the Prometheus Alertmanager.
+Each tenant can access their own Alertmanager UI at the `/alertmanager` endpoint.
+For a complete reference of Alertmanager endpoints, refer to [HTTP API]({{<relref "../api/_index.md" >}}).

+Tenants only see alerts sent to their Alertmanager.

 ### Tenant configurations